 One popular Mazda model is the Mazda3, which is available as a sedan or hatchback.
 The Mazda3 is known for its sporty handling and upscale interior, making it a great choice for drivers who value both style and performance.

 Another popular option is the Mazda CX-5, a compact SUV that offers a comfortable ride, spacious cabin, and advanced safety features.
-The CX-5 is also known for its fuel efficiency, making it a great choice for drivers who want an SUV without sacrificing fuel economy.
+The CX-5 is also known for its fuel efficiency, is the factor which makes it a great choice for drivers who want an SUV without sacrificing fuel economy.

 For drivers who prioritize performance, the Mazda MX-5 Miata is a popular choice.
 This two-seat convertible is known for its agile handling and fun-to-drive nature, making it a great choice for weekend road trips or track days.